Spam Filtering for Business

 Without effective spam filtering, high numbers of malicious messages will be delivered to end users.
 All it takes is for one employee to respond to a single malicious email and divulge their credentials or install malware or ransomware for a costly data breach to result.
 The average cost of mitigating a data breach is now $3.6 million, according to a study conducted by the Ponemon Institute.

-There are three categories of solution that provide spam filtering for business email accounts: Hardware-based spam filters, software-based spam filters, and cloud-based spam filters.
+There are three categories of solution that provide spam filtering for business email accounts: Hardware spam filters, software-based spam filters, and cloud-based spam filters.

-Hardware-based solutions involve the purchase of a dedicated spam filtering appliance that is housed on-site.
+A hardware spam filter involves the purchase of a dedicated appliance that is housed on-site.
 All email traffic passes through the appliance.
-The appliance will have limited capacity and must be chosen based on the number of domains and active email users.
+The hardware spam filter will have limited capacity and must be chosen based on the number of domains and active email users.
+It therefore lacks the flexibility of other filtering options.

 Software-based spam filtering for business use is deployed as a virtual appliance.
 This option should not require the purchase of any additional hardware – It can be installed on an existing machine.

 Cloud-based solutions offer the same features as physical and virtual appliances, without the need to purchase any hardware or install any software.
-All spam filtering takes place in the cloud.
+All filtering of spam occurs in the cloud.
+This is the best type of anti spam software as it is maintained by the spam filtering company, requires no complex set up, and will not add to your patching burden.

 The first two options sit between the organization’s firewall and mail server on premises and all email traffic passes through these gateways.
-With a cloud -based solution, the mail exchange (MX) record is pointed to the service provider’s public or private cloud.
+With a cloud-based solution, the mail exchange (MX) record is pointed to the service provider’s public or private cloud.
 Public cloud deployments are best suited for SMBs, while large enterprises and Managed Service Providers (MSPs) are usually better suited to a private cloud deployment – one that is not shared with any other business.
-A hybrid solution may also be possible, which will reduce the volume of messages arriving at the company’s mail server, easing the strain on its existing anti-spam solution.
+A hybrid solution may also be possible, which will reduce the volume of messages arriving at the company’s mail server.

 How Does Spam Filtering for Business Work?